htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/client/README.md

 should (hopefully) see CN errors rendered inline as red "squiggles", either in the current file or in a file it depends on.

+You can also choose to run CN on the current (`.c` or `.h`) file whenever it's saved, by opening settings (Cmd-,), searching for "CN", and selecting the checkbox for "Run On Save".
+You may not want to select this option if you're working with files where running CN is expensive, because the ability to cancel existing runs when new runs are requested hasn't (yet) been implemented, so you may end up with a number of orphaned CN processes.

 If the server fails to run CN or interpret its output, you can open up the "Output" pane (Cmd-Shift-U) and select "CN" from the dropdown menu on the right to see what output CN is producing and why the server is having trouble.